 Unfortunately, like most orders today, the Carmelites resemble little of their original glory, as many of their rich traditions, religious zeal, and spirit of penance have been lost.
 However, there seems to be renewed interest in Carmelite spirituality, and returning to the original spirit of the rule as Vatican II called for.
 Today, the Carmelites are divided into two main branches; the Discalced Carmelites [O.C.D] (founded by St. Teresa of Avila and St. John of the Cross), and the Carmelites of the Ancient Observance [O. Carm.].

 POOR CLARES: The Order of Saint Clare is an order of religious women founded by Saint Francis of Assisi and his loyal companion Saint Clare of Assisi.
 It can be said that Saint Clare complimented Saint Francis, but not in the way that most would expect.
-Where Saint Francis was a contemplative at heart, Saint Clare was a zealous missionary at heart.
+Where Saint Francis was an introvert and contemplative at heart, Saint Clare was a zealous missionary and extrovert.
 Ironically, Our Lord called the contemplative to the marketplace, and the missionary to the convent.
 (This should be no surprise, however.
 According to the Saints, to live in a convent, is to live in the very heart of the missionary life of the Church).
-Thus the Poor Clares today tend to be cloistered contemplatives.
+Thus the Poor Clare's today tend to be cloistered contemplatives.
 As a basis for understanding Poor Clare spirituality, it is necessary to first understand Franciscan spirituality, since both are closely related and mutually illuminating [see section on Franciscans below]).

 When discerning religious life, it is important to bear in mind the fact that no two communities are alike.
 Even within orders, the differences can be significant.
 No two Benedictine communities are exactly alike.
 No two Franciscan communities are exactly alike, etc. One may even find a Benedictine community spending more time in an apostolate than a Franciscan community.
 Or one may find a Trappist community to be more lenient than a Benedictine community.
 Suffice to say, this is why it is important to visit communities first hand, in order to get a more accurate sense of their life.

-"Active" orders (Franciscans, Dominicans, Missionaries of Charity, etc.) are those who tend to have more direct interaction with the world than contemplative orders.
+"Active" orders (Franciscans, Dominicans, Jesuits, Missionaries of Charity, etc.) are those who tend to have more direct interaction with the world than contemplative orders.
 In addition to prayer, active orders may devote some of their "work" time to external apostolates (teaching, preaching, soup kitchens, missions, youth retreats, media apostolates, etc.) rather than to self-supportive ends (gardening, bee farming, candle making, etc.).
 In this sense, they tend to follow Scripture in a more literal way; to "feed the hungry", "give drink to the thirsty"; to be in the world, but not of the world.
 Active orders tend to be less bound by the walls of a monastery, and may reassign its members to different locations abroad.
-They are generally called mendicant orders, meaning; they live off of the charity of others, rather than trying to be self-supportive (note; Carmelites and Poor Clares are technically mendicants as well).
+Some of the most active orders, such as the Jesuits, may not even be required to live in community, and are thus the most "free" in terms of possible assignments within the Church.
+Just as a sparrow requires only a few moments of rest on a small branch before taking to flight again, so too are such members called to obediently go where they are told, be it a professor in a school, a spiritual director in a seminary, a manager of a retreat house, or a missionary in a far off land.
+Typically, active orders are also Mendicant orders, meaning; they live off of the charity of others, rather than trying to be self-supportive (note; Carmelites and Poor Clares are technically mendicants as well).

 It is really "Active-Contemplative"

 It may be worth noting most active orders are not "active" in the strictest sense of the word.
 Rather, they are more precisely active-contemplative, comprising a relative balance between prayer and their apostolates.
-Saint Thomas Aquinas suggested that these mixed orders (orders that have both an active and contemplative dimension) are the most perfect form of religious life, to which there is none higher--though it is also important to stress the wide variance among such orders, with some placing more emphasis on prayer (closer to a strictly contemplative life), while others placing more emphasis on work (closer to an active life), and everything in between.
-Much depends on the community; in how much religious fervor they possess, and how well they gaurd themselves against the spirit of the world, which is all the more influential in active life.
+Saint Thomas Aquinas believed that these mixed orders (orders that have both an active and contemplative dimension) are the most perfect form of religious life, more perfect than even contemplative orders--though it is also important to stress the wide variance among such orders, with some placing more emphasis on prayer (closer to a strictly contemplative life) while others placing more emphasis on work (closer to an active life), and everything in between.
+Much depends on the community; in how much religious fervor they possess, and how well they guard themselves against the spirit of the world, which is more influential in active life.
 As Saint Francis of Assisi noted, one cannot be in the world without getting "a little dust on his shoulders".
 It is thus that mixed orders need to be all the more vigiliant in keeping prayer in its first place.
-Padre Pio, for example, was a Capuchin friar--the most "active" branch of the Franciscans--and yet he spent much of his free time in prayer; even skipping meals to remain in prayer.
+Padre Pio, for example, was a Capuchin friar--the most active branch of the Franciscans--and yet he spent much of his free time in prayer; even skipping meals to remain in prayer.
 It was through prayer that he was able to draw on the graces of God, and go out into the world to distribute those graces according to the needs of souls.
 Even Saint Francis retreated to the mountains to be alone in prayer.
 In this sense, the heart of the life of every religious--whether active or contemplative--is prayer.
 As Saint Maximilian Kolbe said; "only prayer obtains the grace of conversion" [...]
 "All the fruit of our labors directed to the conversion and sanctification of souls depends on prayer".

 : The following summaries were compiled as general overviews of some of the more prominent religious orders.
 The content is not intended to be exhaustive, but only provide a basic introduction to some religious orders.
 We have thus excluded organizations that do not take consecrated vows, such as priestly societies, and lay organizations.

 - FRANCISCANS: The Franciscans were founded in the 13th century by Saint Francis, who, in a vision, was charged by God to rebuild My Church, which as you see is falling into ruin.
 Franciscans are typically characterized by their lives of simplicity, penance, poverty, and love for the poor.
 In a testament written by Saint Francis, the very first sentence contains the following; "The Lord granted me, Br.
 Francis, to begin to do penance in this way".
 It is thus fitting that the Franciscan order be regarded as the Order of Penitents.
-The Franciscan school teaches Marian maximalism, that is; it attributes the highest possible glory to the Blessed Virgin short of divinity (St. Bonaventure, Bl.
-John Duns Scotus, Ven.
-Mary of Agreda, etc.).
+The Franciscan school tends to follow the thought of Franciscan saints such as St. Bonaventure and Bl.
+John Duns Scotus, and was responsible for defending the Immaculate Conception in a time when it was still contested, even by St. Thomas Aquinas himself.
+For this reason, Franciscans and Dominican have often been in conflict with one another.
+Tragically, this has resulted in a polarization of their two schools (i.e., Franciscans tend to avoid reading Aquinas--even though the Church regards him as arguably the greatest theologian in history--and Dominicans tend to avoid reading Bonaventure and Scotus).
 Being a mendicant order, the Franciscans live solely off of the generosity of others, entrusting all to the hands of God.
 Like the Benedictines, the Franciscans also underwent a number of reforms throughout history, but were consolidated in 1897 into three main bodies; Friars Minor, the Conventuals, and the Capuchins.
 Some Franciscan communities may be more contemplative in nature, similar to that of monastics.

 Venerable Mary of Agreda, for instance, a 17th century cloistered Franciscan nun and mystic, received messages from Our Lady on how to live out her religious state;